Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 In some instances, the drone imagery may not include enough of the lateral extent of the valley bottom.
 In these cases, it is *okay* if your valley bottom is wider than the ortho, just use some other imagery to help you.
 Remember: the valley bottom sets the extent of your digitizing *not* the orthoimage.

+**Note: the valley bottom is unlikely to change over time (at least not within the window of time that we are concerned with).
+So, once a valley bottom has been mapped for a given site, simply export that shapefile as the valley bottom for future repeat flights.
+In other words, THE VALLEY BOTTOM EXTENT SHOULD BE THE SAME FOR ALL REPEAT FLIGHTS FOR A GIVEN SITE.**

 #### Lines of Evidence:

 - In sufficiently resolved elevation rasters such as ones derived from drones, you may see a "lip" where the elevation changes from flatter valley bottom to steeper hill slopes rapidly.